YRol3/KahootJavaConsole/README.md

 This game can be used in classes as teacher game for students And cam be run as just some fun projects for your friends

-For example quiz you can run the quiz that saved in the project already Quiz name: kahoot
-Quiz password: 123456

 ## Meta